-In the advanced world, the management of the money becomes one of the important factors for any organization.
-The performance budget plays an important role to achieve the efficiency.
+In the advanced world, the management of money becomes one of the important factors for any organization.
+This budget plays an important role to achieve efficiency.

-In the public sector organization and not for profit organization, performance budget helps to increase the accountability.
-The employees have to quantify a particular goal based on the priority and the tax payer’s money.
-Unquestionably, taxpayer and the donors have interest in knowing where the money is spent.
+In the public sector organization and not-for-profit organization, a performance budget helps to increase accountability.
+The employees have to quantify a particular goal based on the priority and the taxpayer’s money.
+Unquestionably, taxpayers and donors have an interest in knowing where the money is spent.
 It evaluates the benefit accruing to the citizens and society.

-Performance budgeting indicates clearly the objective on which the money is going to be spent.
-By making the purpose clear, it becomes easier to assess the performance and correct the deviations.
+Performance budgeting clearly indicates the objective on which the money will be spent.
+Making the purpose clear makes it easier to assess the performance and correct the deviations.

 Improvement in Performance

 The performance budget improves the performance of the programs on a continuous basis.
-It leads to the overall operational efficiency of the organization.
-Performance budget overcomes the limitations of traditional budgeting.
+In addition, it leads to the overall operational efficiency of the organization.
+Also, it overcomes the limitations of traditional budgeting.

-Performance-based budgeting helps in bringing the transparency in the budget preparation.
-The performance budget helps in taking better financial decisions for the allocation of resources.
-The performance budget reviews the operational efficiency of the projects.
-Hence, one can say, it links the entire process of planning, implanting and evaluation of the results.
+Performance-based budgeting helps in bringing transparency in budget preparation.
+It also helps in making better financial decisions for the allocation of resources.
+It reviews the operational efficiency of the projects.
+Hence, one can say, it links the entire process of planning, implanting and evaluating the results.

 Disadvantages of Performance Budget

 Since the performance budget is subjective in nature, it creates disagreement amongst the management.
-Social projects are with a long-term vision.
-It is difficult to quantify in money terms.
+Also, social projects are with a long-term vision.
+It isn’t easy to quantify in money terms.
 The costs may differ from one government body to another government body.

-Therefore, The more use of result based approach helps in improvement of the budgetary process, accountability, and administration of the organization.
+Therefore, The more use of result-based approach helps in the improvement of the budgetary process, accountability, and administration of the organization.

 Strong System of Evaluation

 The performance budget requires a strong system of accounting.
-Therefore, The reporting system has to be strong for successful implementation of performance budget.
+Therefore, the reporting system has to be strong for its successful implementation.

 Manipulation of Data